pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Distributed Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To overcome these limitations, we can distribute the computation across multiple GPUs within a single host machine.
-As shown in the diagram below, our approach splits matrix A horizontally across available GPUs while broadcasting matrix B to each device.
-This strategy allows each GPU to compute a portion of the final result independently, after which RCCL (ROCm Communication Collectives Library) consolidates these partial results into the complete output matrix using its allGather operation.
+To address the limitations of single-GPU implementations, we can leverage multiple GPUs within a single host machine to distribute both the memory requirements and computational load.
+Our implementation adopts a horizontal partitioning strategy for matrix A while broadcasting matrix B in its entirety to all participating GPUs.

+Core implementation features:

+* **Data Distribution**:
+    - Matrix A split horizontally across GPUs
+    - Matrix B broadcast in full to each GPU

+* **Computation Flow**:
+    - Each GPU processes its partition independently
+    - Results consolidated via RCCL allGather operation

+* **Key Benefits**:
+    - Minimal inter-GPU communication during computation
+    - Balanced workload distribution
+    - Efficient memory utilization

 .. figure:: _static/matmul_rccl_workflow.png
    :alt: Distributed Matrix Multiplication Workflow